arturomichel/berlinclock/README.md

 > mvn exec:java

-This mode will ask for the user's input in the specified format or an empty string.
+This mode will ask for the user's input in the specified format or an empty string to get the current server time in berlin format.